Skip to Content

 Where to stay in Stow-on-the-Wold

-The Old Stocks Inn, places to stay in Stow-on-the-Wold, Cotswolds
+The Old Stocks Inn, Stow-on-the-Wold

 The Old Stocks Inn

 Or for something a bit different, you can rent a penthouse apartment in a former Methodist church next to Stow’s clocktower.
 The Clock Tower Stow* is a light, airy and spacious apartment overlooking the village green which sleeps four in two en-suite bedrooms.
-The big open-plan kitchen/lounge comes wooden beams, exposed stonework and underfloor heating.
+The big open-plan kitchen/lounge comes with wooden beams, exposed stonework and underfloor heating.

-Lucy's Tearoom in Stow-on-the-Wold
+Lucy's Tearoom cafe and accommodation in Stow-on-the-Wold

 Lucy’s Tearoom